siddalp-actual/lilypondMidiVolume/README.md

   Repeat Volume.py : This is the python script representation of a jupyter notebook containing my notes repeatStave.ly : a simple lilypond piece used to create a midi file, dumped by the above notebook dynamicPart.ly : lilypond piece containing a simple repeating phrase which gets louder with each iteration.
+.atombuild.yaml : configuration for atom editor to build lilypond files
 ```